posted June 17, 2019

 Investing in Your Career

 As we mentioned earlier, careers in business overwhelmingly require a bachelor’s degree at a minimum.
-Higher education is still the most direct path to a good career that pays well.
+Higher education is still the most direct path to a good career.
 Then, when considering that tuition at Columbia Southern University is, on average, less than half the cost of our competitors, it becomes obvious that CSU offers a strong ROI.

 Not only that, but textbooks are included with the price of tuition at CSU.
 Students can also bring down the cost of their education through financial aid, scholarships and plenty of other ways to save.